softwareengel/Obsidian/_posts/2024-01-19_browserchat.md

 ---
-Title: Run a chat model entirely on your browser
+title: Run a chat model entirely on your browser
 tags:
   - LLM
   - AI